 The Busbridge C of E (Aided) Junior School SEND policy can be found on the school website.
-The SENCO is Mrs Rachel Barker who can be contacted by telephone through the main office on 01483 417032 or by e-mail: rbarker@busbridge-junior.surrey.sch.uk
+The SENCO is Mrs Rachel Barker who can be contacted by telephone through the main office on 01483 417032 or by e-mail: rbarker@busbridge- junior.surrey.sch.uk

-As a school we continually asses children's learning, plan their next steps, and review progress made through data analysis.
+As a school we continually asses children's learning, plan their next steps, and review progress made, though observation, data analysis and from feedback from staff, parents and the children themselves.
 We assess children as to whether they are working towards, working at or working above their age related expectations.
 Pupil progress is regularly monitored, assessed and tracked by the class teacher.
 Termly meetings are held with the class teacher and the Senior Leadership Team (SLT) to review and discuss pupil progress.
 If a class teacher is concerned that a child is not making expected progress the parents will be involved in discussing next steps and reviewing outcomes.
-Parents have contact with teachers either face to face at the end of the day or via e mail and are welcome to make appointments to discuss any concerns they may have.
+Parents have contact with teachers either face to face at the end of the day or via e mail or online meetings and are welcome to make appointments to discuss any concerns they may have.
 There are also parent consultations twice a year.
 If a parent is still concerned or wish to discuss any concerns with the SENCo they can make an appointment through the school office.